-The Public Finance Unit of the Economic Statistics Department (ESD) compiled the Tax Chronology of South Africa: 1979-2020.
-Mr Victor Ramphele, in particular, contributed to updating this edition.
+The Public Finance Unit of the Economic Statistics Department (ESD) in the South African Reserve Bank (SARB) compiled Tax Chronology of South Africa: 1979-2022.
+Rethabile Mokhatla, in particular, contributed to updating this edition.
 Many people need to be thanked for their invaluable input, suggestions and comments.
-Although it is not possible to mention all contributors by name, of note are Michael Kock, Christelle Groenewald, Osie van der Merwe and other senior members of the ESD of the South African Reserve Bank (SARB).
+Although it is not possible to mention all contributors by name, of note are Michael Manamela, Michael Kock and Christelle Groenewald of ESD of the South African Reserve Bank (SARB).
 We would also like to thank staff members of the SARB's Financial Surveillance Department for their invaluable contributions to this publication.